(1930s – 1940s)

 In 2010, the White House launched the “America’s Great Outdoors Initiative” to develop a 21st century conservation and recreation agenda for the country.
 Based on listening sessions and public comments, a report was compiled, including the recommendation to “catalyze the establishment of a 21st Century Conservation Service Corps (21CSC) to engage young Americans in public lands and water restoration.”

 The 21CSC is a national initiative to increase the capacity of the Corps movement through expanded public-private partnerships.
-The vision is to annually engage 100,000 young people and veterans in service on public lands.
-The 21CSC is a bipartisan idea supported by the past five Secretaries of Interior, as well as private businesses and nonprofits.
+The 21CSC is a bipartisan idea supported by the past seven Secretaries of Interior, as well as private businesses and nonprofits.
 The bipartisan 21CSC Act was introduced in the U.S. Senate (S.1403) and House of Representatives (H.R.
 2987) in June 2017.
-Among other provisions, the bill would give relevant federal agencies and departments enhanced, and less burdensome, ability to engage Corps in completing priority projects.
+It passed as the John S. McCain III 21st Century Conservation Service Corps

 (Photo by Southwest Conservation Corps)